 No. If you are reasonably practical then you have all the skills you need.
 Don’t be put off by the electronics.
 It can look a little daunting but if you follow my articles on the website or sign up for the eBook you have all the information you need.
 If you do need help reach out to me via the contact page and I’ll get back to you with some answers.
 I get quite a lot of questions from all over the world asking for advice and recommendations on parts to buy.
 I’ve provided links to all the parts I’ve used and recommendations.

-After a lot of research and some really good advice from CNC forums, I decided on building this version.
+After a lot of research and some really good advice from CNC forums, I designed this version.
 Full details on this page http://www.rckeith.co.uk/cnc-detailed-build-and-plans/

 Probably not as much as you think.
 My 4 axis CNC kit came from eBay which included the stepper motors, controller board and a few cables.
 These vary in price so check the parts list for the latest I check them regularly to make sure they are still the best in my opinion.

 The majority of the cost, if you use the free software options will be the CNC controller, stepper motors and power supply.
 If you have an old desktop PC with a parallel port then this will keep the cost down.
-Working on average prices in 2019 if you had to purchase everything except the PC, then I would budget for around $320 (US) £220 (UK), but you may be able to do it for less if you have some suitable materials already.
+Working on average prices in 2019 if you had to purchase everything except the PC, then I would budget for around $280 (US) £220 (UK), but you may be able to do it for less if you have some suitable materials already.
 The USB version is a little cheaper around $200 because it’s based on 3d printer components.
 Which are so popular now it keeps the costs down.
 But do check the parts list for the latest prices.